CHT2520/oop-php-namespacing/namespacing-notes.md

 $anotherFilm->year=2015;
 ```

 We can use the *use* statement to specify that we want to import the Film class from Models and use it in the current namespace.
+Then we no longer have to use the namespace when instantiating new objects.

 ```php
 use Models\Film; //use statement to import the Film class